 This means that you can create your own derivative works for the 2 songs, and share those works, but not sell or use commercially.
 If you release/publish your derivative version of either of these 2 songs on the internet, please make sure to credit Splashdown as the copyright owner, and that the songwriters are A.Buhler, K.Crooker, and M.Kaplan.

-Please do not redistribute these source stems/audio files; point interested parties to the dropbox link above.
+Please do not redistribute these source stems/audio files; point interested parties to the link above.
 Please do not edit down and share samples/segments of the source audio stems.
-These audio files are released so that you can create remix/alternate versions of “Pandora” and “Beguiled”.
+These audio files are released so that you can create remix/alternate versions of “Pandora” and “Beguiled” for non-monetary use.

 All songs copyright Splashdown 2015, All rights reserved for the original versions/recordings/mixes.